 Nurture Supportive Relationships: Though the very nature of depression is to hole up in your own shell and be alone most of the time, it can be quite helpful to go out and be around people.
 Fighting depression can be lonely so It can be beneficial to share your problems with someone you trust.

 It’s also important, in this context, to choose your company carefully.
 Spending more time with people who can make you feel good about yourself is better than being with those who try to bring you down.
 It’s also essential to balance out your periods of being alone and being in the company of others.

 Join a depression support group: It can help your condition if you join a support group, where you get to talk to and share your problems with people who are going through the same thing as you.
 It helps discard the feeling of isolation from the patient’s mind.

 Support groups help in sharing lived experiences which go a long way to understand different perspectives of the people dealing with depression.
 Sharing your feelings, experiences, and coping strategies can help you to get the right emotional support you need.

 Go out for walks: Sitting in your room, at home, with no change of surroundings can often depress a person even more than he/she already is.
 Lack of exposure to sunlight can worsen the depression, not to mention the deficiencies you may develop.
-So one of the tips to overcome depression is to go out for a walk, get some fresh air.
+So one of the tips for beating depression is to go out for a walk, get some fresh air.
 The change in surroundings can help you to feel better.